apollographql/apollo/docs/source/references/engine-proxy.md

 Please include the following when submitting an issue to our support team:

-* Platform of GraphQL server
+- Platform of GraphQL server
-* Are you using `new ApolloEngine`, `new ApolloEngineLauncher`, or the Docker container?
+- Are you using `new ApolloEngine`, `new ApolloEngineLauncher`, or the Docker container?
-* Engine configuration: arguments to `new ApolloEngine` or `new ApolloEngineLauncher`, or the JSON configuration file for the Docker container
+- Engine configuration: arguments to `new ApolloEngine` or `new ApolloEngineLauncher`, or the JSON configuration file for the Docker container
-* Platform of GraphQL server
+- Platform of GraphQL server
-* The query submitted and the full response
+- The query submitted and the full response

-Submit your issue to support@apollographql.com or you can join us in the public [#engine Slack Channel](https://www.apollographql.com/slack).
+Submit your issue to support at apollographql.com or you can join us in [Apollo's Spectrum community](https://spectru.chat/apollo).